New York Regional Ferries Website

 POV

-I’d like like to explore ways to help riders clarify and visualize the experience to increase their confidence in the ferry service as a serious commuting and transit service
+I’d like like to explore ways to help riders visualize the experience to increase their confidence in the ferry service commute

 HMW

-How might we help riders visualize important realtime information riders to alleviate the anxiety of ambiguity, delays, rushed boarding, geography?
+How might we help riders visualize important realtime information to help with delays, rushed boarding, and geography?

 THOUGHTS

-Maps, realtime locations, current capacity, countdown clocks, and distances are useful.
-Waiting is a huge painpoint for users but displaying countdown clocks can demystify the process
+Maps, realtime locations, capacity, countdown clocks, and distances are useful.
+Waiting is a painpoint for users but countdown clocks can demystify the process

 ACTIONS